Organisation: Public History & Outreach

 • News

-The project Public History as a New Citizen Science of the Past (PHACS) has the pleasure to announce a new partnership with Monique Milia-Marie-Luce, associate professor of contemporary history at Université des Antilles.
+The Public History as a New Citizen Science of the Past (PHACS) project has the pleasure to announce a new collaboration with Charo Havermans, public historian and historic pub tour guide in London, the UK.

 Learn more